zjunet/STI/README.md

 The input files are expected to be two parts:

-(1) data file: a numpy array (.npy) file which contains users' data shaped N * L * D, where N denotes the number of users, L denotes the sequence length and D denotes the number of channels at each time stamp. **The missing data should be marked as -1.**
+(1) data file: a numpy array (.npy) file which contains users' data shaped N * L * D, where N denotes the number of users, L denotes the sequence length and D denotes the number of channels at each time stamp. **The missing data should be marked as -1(or manually marked).**

 (2) social network file: a pickle file which contains the social network information formated as the adjacent list:
 ```